Best Best Superhero Films in 2025

 - •Selection Criteria

-- •Spider-Man: Into the Spider-Verse - Revolutionary Animation and Heartfelt Storytelling
+- •Spider-Man: Into the Spider-Verse - Best Animated: Revolutionary animation and a heartfelt story.

-- •Superman: The Movie - Set the Standard for Superhero Cinema
+- •Superman: The Movie - Best Classic: Defined the modern superhero film.

 - •Conclusion & Recommendations